dmitrykazhdan/Representing-Programs-with-Graphs/README.md

 which can predict the name of a variable based on it's usage.

-Furthermore, this project includes functionality for applying the _VarNaming_ model to the _MethodNaming_ task (predicting the name of a method from it's usage and/or definition).
+Furthermore, this project includes functionality for applying the _VarNaming_ model to the _MethodNaming_ task (predicting the name of a method from it's usage or definition).

 ## Setup